Evolving Screendance Gotland

 Paul Wu

-Paul Wu (b.
-1964) has called Gotland home since 2019.
+Paul Wu has called Gotland home since 2019.
 A former professional dancer with a decade-long career, he later transitioned into journalism and filmmaking.
 As a producer-director, cinematographer and editor, he has created numerous dance films and documentaries.
+Paul was the director of photography on The Sea.

 Ami Skånberg